Tiny Love

 Tiny Love is a brand of soft developmental toys and developmental activity gyms for infants and children.
 In 1993, Tiny Love introduced a product called the "Gymini", a portable, collapsible sensory environment for floor playtime for small babies.
-This has become very popular, and is their flagship product.
+This is considered their flagship product.

 The brand competes well with established rivals such as Fisher-Price, even though Tiny Love markets only around 70 toys and accessories.
 As of 2004, the Tiny Love brand accounted for about 3 percent of the global market in baby toys, with annual exports of $50–60 million.
 It held a 25 percent global market share for musical mobiles and activity gyms.
 The company's revenues were growing by 25 percent a year at that time, with the most dramatic growth in the Far East, particularly in Japan.

 Corporate profile

 The Tiny Love brand was created by the Shilav Group, Israel's leading baby supply / toy store chain.
 At the time it was associated with the Maya Group Inc., a privately owned toy supply company headquartered in Garden Grove, CA. In 2014 the brand was acquired by the Canadian company Dorel Industries, under its "Dorel Infants" division which also owns the popular brands Safety 1st, Quinny, and Maxi-Cosi.

 The brand is still headquartered at Tiny Love, Ltd., a small company located in Tel Aviv, Israel, where the toys are conceived and developed, and the website is managed.

 The company has an American subsidiary, "Tiny Love, Inc.", based in New York City.

 The toys are manufactured in China, and sold through partner retailers all over the world.
 Half of the sales are in the United States and the rest are in Europe, Japan, South Africa and Australia.